5 Best TV Shows Based On Video Games To Binge-Watch Right Now

 3. Resident Evil

-Over the last two decades, there have been countless movie adaptions (including sequels and prequels) of the Resident Evil video games.
-However, not many people are aware of a series adaption as well.
+Over the last two decades, there have been countless movie adaptations (including sequels and prequels) of the Resident Evil video games.
+However, not many people are aware of a series adaptation as well.
 Available for streaming on Netflix, the series features eight episodes and stars Ella Balinska and Adeline Rudolph in lead roles.
-While it’s set in its own universe, it does use the storyline of the popular video games as a backstory.
+While it’s set in its own universe, it does use the storyline of the popular video games for its backstory.
 Unfortunately, the show was cancelled after just one season as it received a mixed response from critics and audiences.
 Nevertheless, we still recommend watching it, especially if you’re a fan of the video game franchise.

 Watch Resident Evil on Netflix